scr9035/Supervised-SEM-Auto-analysis/README.md

 ```
 python start.py
 ```
-in cmd to start the main image viewer.
-Spyder can also run the code with no problems.
+in cmd to start the main image viewer. `Spyder` can also run the code with no problems.
 Load images and corresponding plugin in the main image viewer to analyze.

 ## API Reference

+Required packages include: `numpy`, `pandas`, `scipy`, `scikit-image`, `PyQt5` etc.

 The package contans two parts: UI and algorithm.